-Gaelic Culture Productions offers passion, experience and creativity to bring professional culture events and creative productions to life as well as public speaking engagements on various creative, motivational and topic related aspects.
+Gaelic Culture Productions offers passion, experience and creativity to bring professional culture events and creative productions to life, as well as entertaining through Irish music and storytelling performances or public speaking engagements on various creative, motivational and topic related aspects.

-With 15 years of successful experience and a creative mindset to make visions a reality, I aim to empower and inspire teamwork to achieve event goals.
+With 18 years of successful experience and a creative mindset to make visions a reality, I aim to empower and inspire teamwork to achieve goals with positive results.

 The Irish Festival of Oulu must be the most northerly celebration of Celtic music on the planet and my trip there with The Chieftains in 2015 was memorable not alone for the warmth of the welcome but also for the efficiency and excellence of the entire organisation led by Brent Cassidy.